edausan/4D-Labs/README.md

-# 4DLabs-dev
-Prototype Website of 4D Labs.
+# 4D Labs Prototype Website
-https://edausan.github.io/4D-Labs/
+This is a prototype website for a semiconductor company.
+This is developed using PHP from scratch. https://edausan.github.io/4D-Labs/